koolskateguy89/Anime-Filler-Manager/README.md

 ## Introduction

-Anime Filler Manager is a Java application to search for anime from [MyAnimeList](https://myanimelist.net/) and find out which episodes of that anime are **filler** (unnecessary to watch as they do not contribute to the main plot), according to the amazing community-led
+Anime Filler Manager is a JVM application to search for anime from [MyAnimeList](https://myanimelist.net/) and find out which episodes of that anime are **filler** (unnecessary to watch as they do not contribute to the main plot), according to the amazing community-led